music blog, Berlin, music blogger, Fair Music Transparency and Money Flows in the Music Industry

 source: Rethink Music Initiative, Fair Music Transparency and Money Flows in the Music Industry

 At the latest, here most people are definitely confused.
-And this is the exact reason why the Rethink Music Initiative took a whole year to research the money flow in the music industry.
+This is the exact reason why the Rethink Music Initiative took a whole year to research the money flow in the music industry.
 As well as to observe revenue streams, the transparency behind the monetization of music and certain payment flows.

 Fair Music Transparency and Money Flows in the Music Industry